mplex/multigraph/README.md

 [vector image](figs/swomen.pdf)

-In this case actor and events have different shape by default.
+In this case, actor and events have different shape by default.

 <br />